pohlm01/master-thesis/4_comparison.typ

 Still, the argument remains that a user needs to trust its @os vendor either way and may therefore skip synchronizing the signature.
 In the proposed structure, the validity window contains the same data as specified in the Internet-Draft, namely the batch number and the hashes of all valid tree heads.
 The @ca parameters contain the following information:
-- The issuer ID, i.e., the @oid of the @ca
+- The issuer ID, i.e., the @oid of the @ca.
-- The signature scheme used to sign the validity windows
+- The signature scheme used to sign the validity windows.
-- The public key of the @ca. It must match the signature scheme
+- The public key of the @ca. It must match the signature scheme.
 - The proof type used for inclusion proof in the certificates.
-As of now, the only option is a #gls("sha")-256 based Merkle Tree inclusion proof
+As of now, the only option is a #gls("sha")-256 based Merkle Tree inclusion proof.
 - The start time of the @ca, i.e., the time the @ca was set up.
-This is required to calculate the validity of a certificate based on its batch number
+This is required to calculate the validity of a certificate based on its batch number.
 - The batch duration.
-This is required to calculate the validity of a certificate based on its batch number as well
+This is required to calculate the validity of a certificate based on its batch number as well.
 - The validity window size.
-Again, This is required to calculate the validity of a certificate based on its batch number
+Again, This is required to calculate the validity of a certificate based on its batch number.

 #figure(